redacto/anti-privacy-subreddits/README.md

 While it may be frustrating to come across deleted or edited comments when searching Reddit for information, the privacy of the individual poster or commenter is more important than the general Reddit experience.

 Reddit, its moderators and admins should be supportive of you taking steps to secure your privacy and clean up your digital footprint.
 Privacy is a hard fought right, being stripped away more and more every day.
-It's up to you to take proactive steps to protect your digital privacy with tools like [Redact.dev](https://redact.dev).
+It's up to you to take proactive steps to protect your digital privacy with tools like Redact.
 One day, platforms like Reddit, Facebook, and Twitter/X may not even allow you to delete your old content.

 People who want to protect themselves from AI Harvesting, stylometry attacks, phishing, harassment, stalkers or countless other harms have every right to anonymize their content.
 Subreddits punishing people for protecting their privacy is unethical and puts the desires of the platform over the rights of the people using it.